Photos: Left, 1972, Right 2019

 Officials say they solved the Hawkins case due to Bundy’s “confession” – but there’s no proof of that.
-They put his “confession” out to the public without any corroborating evidence.
+They put his “confession” out to the public without any corroborating evidence whipping up public outcry and media storm and creating “interest” instead of diligently working the actual case facts.
 Hawkins was initially listed as case closed in 1992 when the initial FBI report came out stating “we’ll never know” and Bundy’s cases were closed in WA State and then later, around 2005 or so, she was again listed as missing as there were no corroborating statements that he’d been with her.
-I find that ironic in that I’d been coming forward with evidence that supported me since 2001 and I’d seen her with him and was just too traumatized at the time to be able to communicate all that had happened to me.
+But Hawkins is also listed as found during the initial searches and in internal memos there are questions whether some of the remains were indeed her.
+Why the multiple stories – why wasn’t such important evidence treated with the respect and professionalism it deserved?
+There is no excuse.

 Hawkins remains officially missing and in the records she is listed as Taylor Mountain, not Issaquah.
 Nothing has ever corroborated his statements that he decapitated her at Issaquah.
 That Taylor Mountain was just a dumping ground and Issaquah had little usable evidence.
 Nothing supports the public statement by Keppel that Taylor Mountain was a dumping ground and only skulls found there.